MEDSL/2020-elections-official/README.md

 Added 02-19-2021.
 Local data not included at the moment.
 State legislative results added 03-23-2021.

+## Michigan

+Added 07-16-2021.
+Local data not included at the moment.

+* Precinct data are taken from https://miboecfr.nictusa.com/cgi-bin/cfr/precinct_srch.cgi?elect_year_type=2020GEN&county_code=00&Submit=Search

+* Precinct data contain precinct "9999", which are "statistical adjustments" rows that must be carefully considered when aggregating vote totals by office/county.

+* Vote totals aggregated by county that include this 9999 precinct do not match the official county totals for every race.

+* Vote totals aggregated by county that DO NOT include this 9999 precinct do not match the official county totals for every race either, but are significantly closer to the official totals than when the 9999 precinct rows are kept.

+* All rows that have a discrepancy when aggregated by county (with or without the 9999 precinct rows) are marked readme_check == "TRUE".

+* More information about "9999" precincts and the nature of the discrepancies will be added to the README.md as we receive it.

 ## Minnesota

 Added 4-26-2021.
 No local data available at the moment.